mpanighetti/dnd5e-mote/ch-5-character-options/mote-spells.md

 If the spell fails, the target is immune to this spell for the next 24 hours.

 _**Using a Higher-Level Spell Slot.**_ The damage dealt by starting a turn in the demiplane increases by 1d8 for each spell slot level above 1.
-Additionally, if you use a level 5+ spell slot, the spell doesn't require Concentration, and if you use a level 6+ spell slot, it lasts until dispelled.
+Additionally, if you use a level 6+ spell slot, the spell doesn't require Concentration.
 This spell can be cast in place of a Mystic Arcanum spell you know as if it were cast using a spell slot of that spell's level, expending the use of that spell.

 ### [Pass Without Note](https://github.com/mpanighetti/dnd5e-spells/blob/main/2nd-level/pass-without-note.md)